Design Operations

 Example: GAA Redesign

-In Summer 2024 I led a design rework of the Gaeilic Athletic Association’s website.
-The project manager coudn’t see any value in me turning up to the regular Agile daily standups but, once I’d reassured him that I could hide the hours in my timesheet and wouldn’t be billing them to his budget, he eventually agreed.
+Once I’d reassured him that I could hide the hours in my timesheet and wouldn’t be billing them to his budget, he eventually agreed.

-As well as the numerous small queries and design issues we addressed, the daily contact created strong relationships with the engineers, who then felt more able to contact me during the rest of the day with questions and suggestions.
-The result was a pixel-perfect product.
+As well as the numerous small queries and design issues we addressed, the daily contact created strong relationships with the engineers.
+They then felt more able to contact me during the rest of the day with questions and suggestions.

 Problem: Design documentation